Retriev3r/franz-recipe-goosh/README.md

 ## Installation

-1. Clone/download the folder `franz-recipe-evernote`.
+1. Clone/download the folder `franz-recipe-milanote`.

 2. Open the Franz Recipe folder on your machine:
   * Mac: `~/Library/Application Support/Franz/recipes/`